-The website of Crunchyroll, compared to VRV, reminds you of 2005 when the internet was still developing.
-The app on most of the devices come with a sleek design.
+The website of Crunchyroll reminds you of 2005 when the internet was still developing.
+The app on most devices comes with a sleek design.
 The VRV website, as well as apps, have a nice and easy to use interface.

-Both apps offer free and ad-supported content, Crunchyroll sometimes shows 4 to 6 video ads in between the episode, and most of the time, if not all, most of the ads are the same.
+Both offer free ad-supported content, Crunchyroll sometimes shows 4 to 6 video ads during and before an episode, and most of the time, the ads are the same.

 VRV also shows the same ads, but not six times.
 The average video ad count on VRV is 3 to 4.

 If you are living in the US: I suggest using VRV.